Organ Donation: Pass it On

 Give a Gift of Life

 A gift with a major impact—one that will long be remembered with gratitude—takes just a bit of preparation.
-When you become an donor, you can save the lives of up to 8 people.
+When you become an A system of cells and tissues that perform specific tasks, such as pumping blood (heart), breathing (lungs) or removing waste from the blood (kidney). donor, you can save the lives of up to 8 people.
 And if you donate tissues like blood cells, bone or corneas, you can help even more.

 Organ transplantation was once considered an experimental procedure with a low success rate.
 Many transplanted organs survived just a few days or weeks.
 But researchers have transformed transplant surgery from risky to routine.
-It’s now the treatment of choice for patients with .
+It’s now the treatment of choice for patients with A disease that ultimately leads to permanent and complete failure of an organ..
 Each day, about 80 Americans receive a lifesaving organ transplant.

 “The outcomes of transplantation are really so good these days that it truly makes a difference for the people who receive organ transplants,” says Dr. Sandy Feng, a transplant surgeon at the University of California, San Francisco.
 “The organs are clearly lifesaving.”

 The problem now is that there aren’t enough organs to meet the demand.
 In early 2011, more than 110,000 people were on the nationwide waiting list for an organ.
 An average of nearly 20 of them dies each day while waiting.